apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 ## Setting Up a Custom SSL Configuration

-As cluster administrator, you can set the following SSL configuration parameters at in the `conf/drill-override.conf` file, as described in the [Java product documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#Customization):
+As cluster administrator, you can set the following SSL configuration parameters in the `conf/drill-override.conf` file, as described in the [Java product documentation](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html#Customization):

 * javax.net.ssl.keyStore
   Path to the application's certificate and private key in the Java keystore file.